I Have 8 Tips to Improve Your Diet. Do You Have 10 Minutes?

 Combine your macros – they all provide your body with energy, yet they each serve a purpose of their own (carbs: energy, protein: building blocks, fat: absorption).
 It’s best when consumed together, so aim to combine at least 2 macronutrients at every snack and have all 3 at meal time.

 Eat more, not less – think eating frequency here, but know this isn’t to encourage mindless grazing throughout the day.
 It’s to promote small, frequent meals (generally 5-6 a day in the form of 3 meals and 2-3 snacks, depending on your needs).

 Slow your roll – be present, slow down.
 It’ll increase the rate at which your body digests and assimilates nutrients.
 Let your food work for you.
 It’ll also allow you to enjoy your meals.
 If you’re interested in diving more-in-depth, check out my post Reclaim Your Lunch Hour.
 Reclaim Your Health.

 Increase your fluids – water serves a range of services in your body, including maintaining a healthy metabolism; removing waste through urine; and controlling heart rate, blood pressure and body temperature.
 Get a 32-ounce bottle and fill it at least twice a day.

 Choose fermented foods – it’ll increase your probiotic intake and aid in digestion, which will leave you feeling good.
 Try kombucha, kefir, kimchi, miso and yogurt.

-Fiber is your best friend – it regulates blood sugar levels, helping you maintain your energy.
+Focus on fiber – it regulates blood sugar levels, helping you maintain your energy.
 It’ll also leave you satiated for a more extended period.
 Aim for 5 g per serving (or 20%), a goal you can quickly achieve with farro, brown rice, whole wheat couscous, whole grain bread, steel-cut oatmeal and bulgur.

 Duhigg, C. (2014) The power of habit.
 New York, NY: Random House LLC.